 How Moneyline Bets Work

-If you're going over the latest NFL betting odds you might see a game with the following moneyline: New England Patriots (-100) vs. Kansas City Chiefs (+100).
-While you can always turn to a betting calculator to break down your potential payout, you don't actually need one in many instances.
+If you’re looking at the latest NFL betting odds, you might see a game listed like this: Buffalo Bills (–120) vs. Kansas City Chiefs (+110).
+While you can always use a betting calculator to work out the exact payouts, you usually don’t need one to understand the basics.

 Pretty easy, right?
 It can get a little more complicated when you're dealing with weird moneylines, such as -165 or +115, but that's where betting calculators come into play.